-For two-time World Cup and Olympic champion Carli Lloyd, the seasons aren't the only thing that will be changing come the Summer.
-For her and the rest of the women on USA's football team, their coach, Vlatko Andonovski, has the difficult task of trimming them down to 18 players — including two goalkeepers — prior to Tokyo 2020.
-It's an inter-team competition, constantly trying to prove your worth, but Carli told POPSUGAR before the Power House On Her Turf event on Feb.
-13, that it doesn't affect the connection these women have.
+For two-time World Cup and Olympic champion Carli Lloyd, the seasons aren’t the only thing that will be changing come Summer.
+For her and the rest of the women on the US soccer team, their coach Vlatko Andonovski has the difficult task of trimming them down to 18 players – including two goalkeepers – prior to Tokyo 2020.
+It’s an interteam competition, constantly trying to prove your worth.
+But, Carli told POPSUGAR before the Power House event put on by NBC Sports-powered female-empowerment media brand On Her Turf that it doesn’t affect the connection these women have.
 And, fighting for a spot on the field is something Carli knows well.

 “I think you do yourself a lot of damage when you seek perfection because that doesn’t ever happen.”

-Fighting tooth and nail for an uber-competitive starting spot in the USWNT lineup is just the nature of the beast, and Carli knows that despite the fact that she told POPSUGAR she will always be unhappy with her sub position at the 2019 World Cup.
-Plus, it wasn't the only time Carli lost her starting role during her 15 years on the national team.
-Especially since the 2016 season, she said she doesn't think she was given a fair shot considering her talent and what she brings to the team (you can read more about that here).
+Fighting tooth and nail for an ubercompetitive starting spot in the USWNT lineup is just the nature of the beast, and Carli knows that even though she told POPSUGAR she will always be unhappy with her sub position at the 2019 World Cup.
+Plus, it wasn’t the only time Carli lost her starting role during her 15 years on the national team.
+Especially since the 2016 season, she said she doesn’t think she was given a fair shot considering her talent and what she brings to the team (you can read more about that here).
 But, she remained and still remains a respectful teammate and continues to grind.

 Now Carli, who helped captain two of the last World Cup teams, is working as hard as she can every single day and is focusing on grinding for that Tokyo roster, which she said will most likely be announced in early June.
 “It’s an interesting team dynamic because we have these cycles of World Cups every four years and Olympics every four years, but you’re not necessarily guaranteed to be on the team,” Carli said.
 “Every day is basically like a tryout for us.”

-For Carli, too, she's type A and always striving for perfection.
-She claimed she most recently felt this pressure at the CONCACAF Women's Olympic Qualifying Championship earlier this month where USA clinched a ticket to Tokyo and went on to dominate.
-"It's just this thing that I have wired within to always want to be doing well at something that I've worked on," she explained.
-Carli said she buckled down on her role as a striker during the off-season.
-But, she added, "I think you do yourself a lot of damage when you seek perfection because that doesn't ever happen."
+For Carli, she’s type A and always striving for perfection.
+She claimed she most recently felt this pressure at the CONCACAF Women’s Olympic Qualifying Championship earlier this month where US clinched a ticket to Tokyo and went on to dominate.
+“It’s just this thing that I have wired within to always want to be doing well at something that I’ve worked on,” she explained.
+Carli said she buckled down on her role as a striker during the off season.
+But, she added, “I think you do yourself a lot of damage when you seek perfection because that doesn’t ever happen.”